 This past Super Bowl was very exciting…for the defense.
 Regardless of who you were rooting for, we all were watching something truly historic.
 Bill Belichick, who now has more Super Bowl wins as a head coach than anyone ever, is a different type of leader.
 He doesn't have a book of quotes on wisdom or a pyramid of success, he is not on social media, he is not personable with the press and even dresses questionable for the occasion (typically in a game he wears a sweatshirt with the sleeves cut off with hoodie up).
 Yet, you can not deny he is successful in his endeavors.
 How and why?

-Taking Coach Belichick's quotes here are 6 lessons on Leadership we can learn from the Greatest NFL Coach of All Time.
+Taking from Coach Belichick's quotes, here are 6 lessons on Leadership after his 6th Super Bowl win and supplanting himself as the Greatest NFL Coach of All Time.

 1. "I think practice preparation is always an indicator of game performance.”

 Belichick took a job with the Baltimore Colts right out of college for a measly $25 a week.
 He served as a sort of gopher for head coach Ted Marchibroda.
 He would also volunteer his free time to watch endless hours of game film for the team.
 He soon became an expert in finding tendencies and weakness of the other teams.
 Belichick developed a skill in his first job that most delegate out and he uses it to his advantage now.
 What are you learning now that can serve you in the future?
 What sets you apart from the rest of the crowd?

 2. "No one player is greater than the team"